matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 over the course of the years, there can only be so many Saturdays that are like that before it starts to hurt you in larger ways.

+[Time 0:09:25]

 So Rich Hickey goes on to say:

-    Every time I have to process a diatribe like this, and its aftermath, the effects on myself, my family, and my coworkers, I have to struggle back from "Why should I bother?", and every time it gets harder to justify to myself and my family that it's worth the time, energy, and emotional burden.
+    "Every time I have to process a diatribe like this, and its aftermath, the effects on myself, my family, and my coworkers, I have to struggle back from "Why should I bother?", and every time it gets harder to justify to myself and my family that it's worth the time, energy, and emotional burden."

 Now I have talked to some people about this post, and they thought different things stood out.
 To me, this last part is what stands out,